probabilistic-numerics/probnum/docs/source/development.md

 If you would like to contribute but are unsure how, then writing tutorials, documentation or working on [open issues](https://github.com/probabilistic-numerics/probnum/issues) are a good way to start.

+We expect all community members to follow the [code of conduct](https://github.com/probabilistic-numerics/probnum/blob/ddada486a0b8bdca0bedfef131344ddd5dad9981/CODE_OF_CONDUCT.md).

 ## Reporting a Bug
 If you find a bug, please report it by opening an issue on the GitHub page, and tag it as a bug.